-The Math Department Award for best work in discrete mathematics.
+The Math Department Award for best work in statistics:

 The following students are receiving awards in honor of their success on the National Latin Exam.
 One hundred and forty-eight thousand students from 50 states and 13 other countries took this exam.
 At each level of study, the highest scores were awarded certificates of, ‘maxima cum laude’ with a silver medal, and ‘summa cum laude’ with a gold medal.

 The Lincoln D. Granniss Prizes, established by the Class of 1953, are awarded for scholastic achievement and earnest, intelligent participation in the Latin courses.
 The class hopes that the prize, honoring a teacher of Latin from 1910 to 1953, will be respected, as “it is the living symbol of a man who has instilled in all a pleasure in being and learning.”

 The Charles A. Buffum Prize, honoring a teacher of Latin and Greek from 1878 to 1922, is for excellence in sight translation in Latin.

 In March, 97,353 students nationwide participated in the Le Grand Concours 2013.
 This evening, we recognize those students who placed at the national level.

 LEVEL 1A (8th grade and French I):